-Toolkit of Resources to Provide States with Flexibility in Adopting and Implementing Numeric Nutrient Criteria
+Toolkit of Resources to Assist States with Adopting and Implementing Numeric Nutrient Criteria

 EPA developed a toolkit that provides all available Agency resources to facilitate state adoption of numeric nutrient criteria.
-The Toolkit of Resources to Provide States with Flexibility in Adopting and Implementing Numeric Nutrient Criteria presents states, territories, and tribes with the resources to address: criteria and standards development; water quality monitoring, assessment, reporting, and planning; permitting, WQBELs, and trading; economics and financing; and communications materials.
+The Toolkit of Resources to Assist States with Adopting and Implementing Numeric Nutrient Criteria presents states, territories, and tribes with the resources to address: criteria and standards development; water quality monitoring, assessment, reporting, and planning; permitting, WQBELs, and trading; economics and financing; and communications materials.

 Nitrogen and Phosphorus Data Access Tool (NPDAT)